franciskershaw/slice-of-pie/README.md

 As the software developer building the store:

 1. I want to create a full-stack online shop on which users can browse and securely make purchases, and site admins have control to add, edit or delete items from the site so that I can pass this part of the course.
-2. I want this project to look as aesthetically pleasing as possible so that my final project of the course is the most impressive and displays my progress.
+2. I want this project to adequately display the huge progress I've made in the past year by combining all previously learnt languages and frameworks in unison on a fully-functioning and bug free site.

 #### Site owner/administrator